barrejant/Tablet_CNN_Analysis_2022/README.md

   ├── ****_train_accuracy.txt (a record of train accuracy for each epoch) └── ****_test_accuracy.txt (a record of test accuracy for each epoch)
 </pre>
 We run this code 120 times (i.e., 40 datasets x 3 image models) in total with same parameter values (except for the `gpu_id` and `data_folder`.
-In the following, we assume all results are stored in the above directory `FineTunedModels`.
+In the following, we assume all results are stored in the above same directory `FineTunedModels`.

 ## 4. Testing Other Cuniform Sentences via Fine-Tuned Models
-Making datasets other cuniform sentences (2 types: FrontBottom one and Side one) is done via
+Making datasets other cuniform sentences (2 types: `FrontBottom` type and `Side` type) for testing via fine-tuned models is done via
 ```
 python making_ext_test_datasets.py --mode FrontBottom --output_dir_name FrontBottom_dataset
 python making_ext_test_datasets.py --mode Side --output_dir_name Side_dataset
 ```
-As a result, our directory has the following structure:
+As a result, our working directory has the following structure:
 <pre>
 Tablet_CNN_Analysis_2022
 ├── raw_images